PRIDE-Toolsuite/trackhub-creator/README.md

 - _debug_, contains all log messages down to _debug_ level.
 - _info_, contains only those log messages that are _info_ or upper logging level.

+#### /parallel
+Within this module, base classes and factories provide scaffolding for parallelizing subtasks as either separated threads (at this iteration of the software) or HPC jobs.
+A simple _Manager_ implementation is provided for dealing with launching multiple parallel subtasks and waiting for them to finish, as well as error handling.

 ## Unit Testing
 ## Extending the Application with more Pipelines